Melissa Riso Flaunts Bombshell Body In Skimpy String Bikini

 “Love that color against your gorgeous body Baby,” a second Instagrammer chimed in with a set of red hearts.

-“My God you always look amazing beautiful and so very extremely gourgous my love,” one more complimented.
+“My God you always look amazing beautiful and so very extremely gourgous [sic] my love,” one more complimented.